 Heavy rain in Southern China causes floods, killing 56

-At least 56 people have been killed and another 22 reported missing as heavy rains continue to pummel southern China, flooding towns, cutting off power and halting traffic, China's Ministry of Civil Affairs said Tuesday.
-As much as 48.6 centimetres of rain has been dumped on several cities since Thursday, including the scenic resort city of Guilin in the Guangxi region, the ministry said.
+In this Sunday, July 2, 2017 photo, men on an inflatable raft pass by shops submerged by flooding in Liuzhou in southern China's Guangxi Zhuang Autonomous Region.
+Dozens of people have been killed and more are missing as heavy rains continue to pummel southern China, flooding towns, cutting off power and halting traffic, China's Ministry of Civil Affairs said Tuesday.

 Discussions